-- 1. Construct catalogue.
-This part is automatic but needs carrefully chosen parameters.
-This is more or less the legacy chain of spike sorting = preprocessing+waveform+feature+clustering This can be done with a small subset of the whole dataset as long as it stationary. - 2.
-Check and correct the catalogue.
+- 1. Construct catalog.
+This part is automatic but needs carefully chosen parameters.
+This is more or less the legacy chain of spike sorting = preprocessing+waveform+feature+clustering This can be done with a small subset of the whole dataset as long as it is stationary. - 2.
+Check and correct the catalog.
 This part is manual.
 It is done through a user interface.
-Many viewers help the end user make good decisions: change the threshold, enlarge waveform shape, change feature method, change clustering algorithm and of course merge and split clusters.
+Multiple views in the interface help the end user make good decisions: change the threshold, enlarge waveform shape, change feature method, change clustering algorithm and of course merge and split clusters.
 This part is crucial and must be performed to clean clusters. - 3.
-"Peel spikes" this is the real spike sorting.
-It is a template matching approach that substracts spikes for signals as long as some spike matches the catalogue.
-This part is can be run offline as fast as possible or online (soft real time) if fast enought. - 4.
+"Peel spikes".
+This is the real spike sorting.
+It is a template matching approach that subtracts spikes for signals as long as some spike matches the catalog.
+This part can be run offline as fast as possible or online (soft real time) if fast enough. - 4.
 Check the final result with a dedicated user interface.
 No manual action is required here.